paveldemeter/quizomania/Quiz/readme.md

 The second feature this application has is the 'Help Section'.
 The Help Section was implemented by creating a method which puts instructions on how to play the game & rules.
 The unless statement was implemented which exits unless you input the key 'y'.

 The third feature this application has is the 'Score'.
 The 'Score' was implemented by creating a score variable with an 'if' statement which increments by 1.
-The score feature then puts out a string with string interpolation of 'score and 'quiz.length' after each game is completed.
+The score feature then puts out a string with string interpolation of 'score' after each game is completed.

 ---